J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 J M ENGR 2410 Mechanics of Deformable Bodies: 3 semester hours

-Prerequisites: MATH 1900 and ENGR 2310.
+Prerequisites: MATH 1900, ENGR 2310, and Civil Engineering or Mechanical Engineering major.
 Normal and shear stresses and strains.
 Stress-strain diagrams.
 Hooke's law and elastic energy.
 Thermal stresses.
 Stresses in beams, columns, torsional members, and pressure vessels.
 Elastic deflection of beams and shafts.
 Statically indeterminate structures.
 Mohr's circle of stress.
 Stability concepts.

 J M ENGR 3010 Computer Aided Design: 3 semester hours

-Prerequisite; J M ENGR 1413.
+Prerequisites: J M ENGR 1413 and Mechanical Engineering major.
 Computer aided design, analysis and optimization of parts and assemblies; solid modeling of complex surfaces, creation of detail drawings, dimensioning and tolerancing; assembly modeling, assembly constraints, interference checking; motion constraints, force and acceleration analysis, thermal analysis; part optimization for weight, strength and thermal characteristics using Unigraphics software.

 J M ENGR 3110 Mechanical Design and Machine Elements: 3 semester hours